arponr/arponr.github.io/academic/index.md

     url: /files/doldkan.pdf
 ---

-I'm currently at the University of Cambridge, ostensibly doing Part III of the Tripos.
-I finished my undergraduate degree at Harvard last spring, and I'll be starting my PhD at Stanford this fall.
+I'll be starting my PhD at Stanford this fall.
+I was an undergraduate at Harvard from 2011--2015 and spent 2015--2016 at the University of Cambridge doing Part III of the Tripos.